Festivity of Saint Blaise, the patron of Dubrovnik: Description

-The Festivity of St. Blaise was first celebrated in the year 972, and was a feast for all the inhabitants of the Dubrovnik Republic.
+The Festivity of St. Blaise was first celebrated in the year 972 and was a feast for all the inhabitants of the Dubrovnik Republic.
 To allow everyone to participate, the so-called "Sloboština of St. Blaise" was introduced.
-It was a time period during which every offender, convict and exile could freely come into the City for two days before and two days after the Festivity, while nobody could hold him accountable.
+It was a time period during which every offender, convict, and exile could freely come into the City for two days before and two days after the Festivity, while nobody could hold him accountable.
 Sloboština was later expanded to seven days before and seven days after the Festivity.
 The entire Republic of Dubrovnik was hugging in the City for the Festivity.
 Those who couldn't go would celebrate at home with their church banners and the national costume.
 They would thank St. Blaise for his protection in the past and recommend themselves, and their families, for his protection in the future.

 The Festivity starts on the day of Our Lady of Candelora, which is celebrated on February 2, with the releasing of white doves, which symbolize freedom and peace, in front of Dubrovnik Cathedral, and by raising Saint Blaise's banner on Orlando's column.
 On the day of Our Lady of Candelora, people repeat the old dictum: "Candelora, winter goodbye, Saint Blaise follows her and says it is a lie."
 On the day of the Festivity, on February 3, the numerous faithful and church dignitaries come to the City from nearby areas carrying the saint's relics across Stradun and city streets in a procession.
 Under a baldachin is relic of the shroud of Jesus.
 During the procession the Bishop of Dubrovnik and priests carry St. Blaise's relics while people respectfully kiss the hand of the bishop, touch the relics, and pray for themselves and the city.
 In front of Dubrovnik Cathedral, also known as Saint Blaise's Church, the banners salute Saint Blaise, while priests bless the people using two crossed candles since it is believed that Saint Blaise protects the throat.
 One of the attractions of the Festivity is a group of trombunjeri who carry short and broad rifles on their shoulders which had been used in the past to create noise and frighten away enemies of the City.
 They fire their guns before entering the City, on present-day Brsalje Street, where, during the time of the Republic, shooting rifles and cannons was practiced.
 After the end of the festivity, procession banners go with their flags to their villages in order to convey St. Blaise's blessings to all those who couldn't come to the City.
 The Festivity has changed over the centuries with each new generation adapting it to their ideas and making it modern.

-Festivity of St. Blaise is also the Day of the City of Dubrovnik.